For the benefit of our American friends, sausage rolls are a bit like “pigs in blankets” or Trader Joe’s “puff dogs”, just a million times nicer.

 Thanks to UK bakery chain Greggs, back home in Britain sausage rolls have become a recent national obsession.
 In the trendiest London streets, it's a familiar sight to see celebs and yummy mummies scoffing these straight out of paper bags.
 And now, by following my easy-peasy recipe, you can create your own version of Greggs signature savory treat Stateside too.

-(Confession time - there's a bit of cheating going on here; I do buy the frozen pastry sheets.
+Ok, confession time - there's a bit of cheating going on here; I do use the frozen pastry sheets.

 But seriously - who has time to make their own puff pastry when you can just buy this stuff